-These copies have been gifted anonymously by other customers 💕 I would ask that those who will truly benefit by receiving the pattern for free do please take advantage of it!
+These copies have been gifted anonymously by other customers, which supports me by giving me some income for the work put into the pattern, and supports those crafters who would like to make the pattern but cannot buy it currently 💕 I would ask that those who will truly benefit by receiving the pattern for free do please take advantage of it!

-If you would like to gift a copy, please purchase as many as you would like to gift here, and pop a note in the box at checkout to advise me that they are to be gifted, and/or email me, and I will increase the quantity available on this listing.
+If you would like to gift a copy, please purchase as many as you would like to gift here and I will increase the quantity available on this listing.
 Thank you so much for your generosity! ❤️

 How to purchase

 After ordering, you will receive the PDF via email manually from me.
 You must ensure the email address you are using is valid as I will be using it to send you the PDF.

 You will receive an order confirmation email first automatically - this will not contain the PDF.
 I will be emailing them at least once a day, except for when I'm on holiday (please check here for holiday dates).
 Please remember to check your junk folder.